kirikamal/expense-trackr/ReadMe.md

 # Expense Trackr

-This projectis an Expense Tracking Application with a FastAPI backend and a Streamlit frontend.
+This project is an Expense Tracking Application with a FastAPI backend and a Streamlit frontend.

 ## Project Structure